GuoXiang9399/GISDDrlearn/README.md

 ```

 ## Usage
-The current version requires the input sequence to be the complete 1485bp E gene sequence, as shown in the demo file.
+The current version requires the input sequence to be the complete 1485bp E gene sequence, as shown in the demo file(.fas).

+Support the inclusion of multiple sequences into the single fasta file simultaneously.

 In future updates of this R package, we will add a button that allows users to trim their sequences to the target E gene for easier use.

 ```
 library(shiny)